 TW: Murder and anti-gay violence, specifically: Rebecca Wight.

 Rebecca Wight was a 28-year-old bisexual woman who was killed in an act of anti-gay violence.
 On May 13, 1988, she and her girlfriend were on a camping trip in the Pennsylvania portion of the Appalachian Trail when they encountered a man who proceeded to stalk and shoot them eight times from afar while they were making love.
 Her girlfriend survived the attack and went on to write a book about the experience.
 Rebecca did not – she died at the scene.
-When I discovered this story, it affected me in ways I could not entirely understand at the time – something about it just seemed so incredibly sad.
+When I discovered this story, something about it just seemed so incredibly sad.
 After becoming invested in her story, I decided I had to do something; I couldn’t just sit in silence anymore.
-Within the next three months, I had come out and begun to do activist work – both of which I give her credit for.
+Within the next three months, I had come out and begun to do activist work, both of which I give her credit for.

 The Week of Action Movement

-My challenge to everyone who takes part in the Week of Action Movement is do something positive for the LGBT community during the Week.
+Our challenge to everyone who decides to take part in the Week of Action is to do something positive for the LGBT community during the week.
 Just one thing – though you can certainly do more if you like.
-Something that makes the world a little better and a little safer for LGBT people in memory of those who lived and died in a world where it was not.
+Something that makes the world a little better and a little safer for LGBT people in memory of those who lived and died in a world where it was not so great and safe for LGBT people to exist.
 What this looks like is entirely up to you – it can be as small or as large of an act as you want it to be.
-Call someone out on their homophobic or transphobic viewpoints.
-Reach out to someone and let them know that you are an ally.
-Write your legislators to change an anti-LGBT law.
+Call someone out on their bigoted viewpoints.
+Reach out to someone and let them know that you are there for them.
+Write to your legislators to change an anti-LGBT law.
 Spread awareness of the violence that continues to happen today against the most marginalized members of our community.
-Whatever you feel driven to do for the LGBT community, I challenge you to use this event as an opportunity do it.
+Whatever you feel driven to do for the LGBT community, we challenge you to use this event as an opportunity do it.

 What You Can Do

 Take part however you feel compelled!
 The movement is whatever makes it mean something to you.
-What is important is that we want to incite change and are choosing to act.
-If you are interested in the ideas I have laid out for myself, feel free to use them or modify them as you see fit.
+What is important is that we want to incite change and are choosing to act to make that change happen.
+If you are interested in the ideas we have laid out for ourselves, feel free to use them or modify them as you see fit; we will have a list of fifty more ideas out soon that you are more than welcome to steal.
 If you have an entirely different approach, go for it.
 Those who take part in the Week of Action are all working toward a common goal however they choose to observe it – the creation of a better society for LGBT people through deliberate action.